Citron: In Hinduism

+In Nepal, the citron (बिमिरो) is worshipped during the Bhai Tika ceremony during Tihar.
+The worship is thought to stem from the belief that it is a favorite of Yama, Hindu god of death, and his sister Yami.

 Perfumery

 For many centuries, citron's fragrant essential oil (oil of cedrate) has been used in perfumery, the same oil that was used medicinally for its antibiotic properties.
 Its major constituent is limonene.